 FIE is a highly contagious disease caused by an infection from the feline parvovirus (FPV).
 It is also known as the feline panleukopenia virus due to the development of low white blood cell counts in infected cats.

-Cats can become infected from direct faecal and oral contact and indirectly infected from contaminated objects; food bowls, bedding, floors and contact by hands.
+Cats can become infected from direct faecal and oral contact and indirectly infected from contaminated objects; food bowls, bedding, floors and contact by hand.

 Symptoms of FIE can vary in cats and may include: